vladkol/MediaPlayback/README.md

 * 5.6.3
 * 2017.2.1
 * 2017.3 (preliminary)

+## How to use
+1. Download MediaPlaybackDemo release package or open MediaPlaybackDemo project from a cloned repo.
+2. Look how MediaPlayback.unity and MediaPlayback360Stereo.unity are structured.
+If you just want to play a video in your scene, use Playback and MediaPlaybackRunner components.

 ## How to build
 For building the plugin, use [Visual Studio 2017](https://www.visualstudio.com/downloads/) with Windows Desktop, Universal Windows Platform and C++ toolsets installed.
 It also requires [Windows 10 Fall Creators update SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk).